-2. Images
+3. Images

 Allows you to view the saved images on your phone.
-You can also select images to customize your phone's Main Screen, Front Screen, or Picture ID.
+You can also select images to customize your phone's Main Screen or Picture ID.

-- 1. Press ок, 4 shi , 2 abc . - 2.
-Use (\) to highlight My Images/ Default then press . - Use to highlight an image.
-Once you have an image highlighted, you can:
+1. Press OK , 4GHI , ∃DEF.

+- 2. Use () to highlight My Images/ Default and press . - Use image.
+Once you have an image highlighted, you can: - Press the Right Soft Key Options to access the following options (If you select Edit, please see the Edit Options section for available Edit options.):